 4 Write more emails.
 Instead of complaining to your spouse, write an email to your local politician.
 In Australia that gives you the choice of three – Local Government, State Government and Federal Government.
 But you need to do some research first, to work out which level of government has the power to fix what you want done.
 Each level of government has power over different things.
 Writing to a Federal politician about parking in your street, probably wont get a reply other than the automated “we have received your email and will respond sometime”.
 If that doesn’t take your fancy, try writing to a long lost friend.
 You may have to research white pages or Facebook to find them but it’s worth the effort.

 5 Start or join a book club.
-If you are a big reader, the good news is there are other big readers out there too so an ad in your local paper might get some interest.
-You could also try posting on Facebook or gumtree.
-It might cost you a few dollars but it’s probably worth it.
+If you are a big reader, the good news is there are other big readers out there too so an ad in your local paper might get some interest but probably a post on Facebook will get better result.
+You can boost (advertise) something on Facebook to reach people who aren’t friends yet.
+It might cost you a few dollars but it’s worth it.

 7 Join a club.
 The typical picture of retired blokes is with a bowling ball in hand.
 That works for many men, but so does the Bridge club, the Model aircraft club, the local Amateur Radio group, a Cooking Club, the Cricket club or any number of sporting clubs.
 There are hundreds of groups on the Gold Coast that meet for walking, doing tech stuff, Dining groups.
 You can find them on Meetup.com and find something you would like to do.
 In fact there is a club or group out there just waiting for you to join!

 8 Join your local shed group.
 If you are handy with your hands, you can find and join your local Men’s shed.
 You never know you might learn some skills you never knew you had, and you will contribute to whatever cause they are supporting at the time.